 The 1930s saw a simplification in this home treatment regime.
-The number of products required was reduced and those referred to as a ‘skin food’, ‘tissue cream’ or ‘skin tonic’ were given a more functional name.
-Here Dorothy Gray was something of a pioneer, completing in the early 1930s what became mandated by the Food and Drug Authority (FDA) in 1938.
+The number of products required was reduced and those referred to as a ‘skin food’, ‘tissue cream’ or ‘skin tonic’ were given more functional names.
+Here Dorothy Gray was something of an American pioneer, completing in the early 1930s what became mandated by the American Food and Drug Authority (FDA) in 1938.

 The range of products sold in each Dorothy Gray Salon Facial box introduced in the 1930s was reduced to three and the new packaging made it look more like an integrated system rather than a collection of products.
 The message of ‘cleanse, lubricate and stimulate’ became a lot clearer and easier to implement.
 Once a woman determined whether her skin was normal, oily, or dry, the home treatment routine now became as ‘Easy as 1-2-3!’.

 1. Cleanse.
 In the evening, use Dorothy Gray Cleansing Cream.
 It floats out deeply embedded dirt, helps prevent blackheads and coarse pores.

 2. Lubricate.
 Then, lubricate with one of Dorothy Gray’s emollient creams.
 (Special Mixture for dry skins, Suppling Cream for normal and oily skins) Pat it on with the fingers; leave it on overnight to make the skin soft, smooth.

 3. Stimulate.
 Next morning, after cleansing again, pat on a stimulating lotion (Orange Flower Skin lotion for delicate dry skins; Texture lotion for oily skins or coarse pores.)
 This contracts the pores, refines the texture and brings out the hidden glow.